 - Fire Safety PowerPoint (free on trainer courses)

 - Projector for Powerpoint presentations

-Fire Safety Trainer Courses with Teaching AwardIf you dont have a teaching award one of the cheapest 2 days courses from Abertay provide everything you need just click the link below to become a IFE approved Fire Safety trainer with includes the PDLSG teaching award
+Fire Safety Trainer Courses with Teaching AwardIf you don’t have a teaching award one of the cheapest 2 days courses from Abertay provide everything you need just click the link below to become an IFE approved Fire Safety trainer with includes the PDLSG teaching award

 - Teaching Qualification